MC | Keynote Speaker | Panel Moderator | Podcast Guest

 Meryl Sukumar Founder, Subcinctus Consulting

 Rob brings complementary expertise in business strategy, sales and marketing, technology (including AI) and training.
-Together, they've built Happy Changemakers, co-authored Package Promote Scale and mentored hundreds of businesses across Australia.
+Together, they've built Happy Changemakers, co-authored Package Promote Scale, and mentored hundreds of business owners across Australia.

-Joint offerings: Joint keynotes, podcast appearances, and Jodie as moderator with Rob as panellist.
+Joint offerings: Joint keynotes, joint podcast appearances, and Jodie as moderator with Rob as panellist.

 Grow Your Business Revenue and Impact Without the Stress and Overwhelm